2023 French pension reform strikes

-The 2023 protests in France are a series of general strikes and demonstrations organised in France since 19 January by opponents to a pension reform bill of the Borne government, which increased the retirement age from 62 to 64 years old.
-The strikes have led to widespread disruption, including garbage piling up in the streets and public transport cancelations.
-The government has used Article 49.3 of the constitution to force the bill through the French Parliament, sparking more protests and two failed no confidence votes.
+A series of protests began in France on 19 January 2023 with a demonstration of over one million people nationwide, organised by opponents of the pension reform bill proposed by the Borne government to increase the retirement age from 62 to 64.

+The strikes led to widespread disruption, including garbage piling up in the streets and public transport cancellations.
+In March, the government used Article 49.3 of the Constitution to force the bill through the French Parliament, sparking more protests and two failed no confidence votes, contributing to an increase in violence in protests alongside the union-organised strike action.

+Several organizations, including human rights groups such as Reporters Without Borders and France's Human Rights League condemned France's crackdown on protests and also denounced the assault on journalists.
+In addition, the Council of Europe also criticised the "excessive use of force by agents of the state".